microsoft/live-share/docs/use/vscode.md

 ![Screenshot that shows the status bar item.](../media/vscode-user-status.png)

 A list of all participants in the session will appear.
-The behavior here differs from that of the pushpin icon.
+The behavior here differs from that of the pushpin button.
 This list appears even if there's only one other person in the session with you, so you can always quickly see where someone else is located.
-As with the pushpin icon, you can pick participants in the list to follow them.
+As with the pushpin button, you can pick participants in the list to follow them.
 Select **Esc** if you want to exit instead.

 ### Follow along with a collaborator

 Sometimes you need to explain a problem or design that spans multiple files or locations in code.
 In these situations, it can be useful to temporarily follow your colleagues as they move throughout a project.
 For this reason, when you join a collaboration session, you'll automatically follow the host.
-When following someone, your editor will stay in sync with their currently open file and scroll position.
+When you're following someone, your editor will stay in sync with that person's currently open file and scroll position.

 > [!NOTE]
 > By default, Live Share shares opened files that are outside of the shared folder.
 If you want to change this behavior, change `liveshare.shareExternalFiles` to `false` in settings.json.

 ### Request focus

-Occasionally you might want everyone in a collaboration session to take a look at something you're doing.
+You might sometimes want everyone in a collaboration session to take a look at something you're doing.
 Live Share lets you ask that everyone focus their attention on you with a notification that makes it easy for them to follow you.

 Open the **VS Live Share** tab in the Visual Studio Code Activity Bar or the Live Share **Explorer** tab, and then select the **Focus participants** button: